finkeissen/finkeissen/README.md

 - Central entry point to the **Ekkehard Finkeissen Research Architecture**
 - Coherent and constraint-based epistemic framework
+- Infrastructure for auditable knowledge and decision systems.
 - All repositories form one pipeline and must be interpreted together
 - **Core Principle**: Any statement **not explicitly bound to a concrete problem** context is treated as epistemically inadmissible → **processing stops**